 The Best Base for Awesome Great Barrier Reef Holidays

 If you’re planning to visit the reef or Great Barrier Reef Islands, then you don’t want to stress out about your choice of base.
 Everyone is unique and wants to do different things while on holiday.
-So, here’s a guide to the best places to base yourself in on the mainland:
+So, here’s a guide to the best places to base yourself on the mainland:

 Cairns is the most popular base for Great Barrier Reef holidays.
 Located in Far North Queensland, it’s a friendly small town with a quirky charm that attracts travellers from all walks of life.

-You’ll find everything from high-class and pricey tour operators and hotels to backpacker options in Cairns, which makes it an excellent all-round choice.
+You’ll find everything from high-class and pricey tour operators and hotels to backpacker options in Cairns, which makes it an excellent all-around choice.
 But if you’re looking for a quieter option away from the crowds, you might want to try a different area.

 There’s plenty to do and see in Cairns, including: